+For the year ended April 30, 2016, gross margin decreased as a result of lower revenues, however gross margin rate increased.
+The increase in gross margin rate was mainly a result of increase in efficiencies due to the completion of the implementation of automated test equipment as mentioned below, reduction in costs and product mix at FEI-NY.
+The other factor increasing gross margin rate is the increase in revenues at FEI-Zyfer, which had a larger impact in consolidated results.
 For the year ended April 30, 2015, gross margin and the gross margin rate decreased over the prior fiscal year due to product mix, higher than anticipated contract costs and inventory-related charges.
-Exceptional engineering costs incurred late in the fiscal year, related to delivery of state-of-the-art satellite systems as well as efforts to increase production capacity in the FEL-NY segment resulted in inefficiencies and higher costs.
+Exceptional engineering costs incurred late in the fiscal year, related to delivery of state-of-the-art satellite systems as well as efforts to increase production capacity in the FEI-NY segment resulted in inefficiencies and higher costs.
 Higher contract costs were pronounced on one program with an aggregate contract value of approximately \$27 million.
 This program requires a relatively high quantity of units to be manufactured for which automated processes were implemented during fiscal year 2015.
 Higher than anticipated touch labor was incurred while those processes and related equipment were being installed, increasing the expected costs on the program's contracts by approximately \$2 million.
 The net gross margin on these contracts recognized during fiscal year 2015 was a loss of \$800,000.
 Over the life of the contracts through April 30, 2015, the Company recorded net gross margin of approximately \$2.5 million.
 In future years, the Company expects to realize improved margins from this investment in capacity improvements and to generate additional satellite business from its enhanced technological capabilities.
 Inventory write downs at several subsidiaries which aggregated approximately \$800,000 and increased costs of approximately \$450,000 recorded in the Gillam-FEI segment combined to reduce the gross margin rate by 1.6%.
-The Gillam-FEI costs are for the purpose of modifying certain network infrastructure inventory originally manufactured for the U.S. market to be able to sell the same units in non-U.S. markets.
+The Gillam-